-$$\frac{\sum{i=1, i \neq j}^{n} v_i}{n-1}.$$
+$\frac{\sum{i=1, i \neq j}^{n} v_i}{n-1}.$

-A participants balance p_j is this share minus the values of the gifts she bought.
+A participants balance p_i is this share minus the values of the gifts he bought.

 A simple solution would be to use a trusted third party, but most cryptographers are paranoid and do not like trusted third parties.
-A distributed solution would be to settle the expenses for each gift within the associated conspiracy group individually, but this then results in n instances of the problem, with n-2 transactions each (assuming that only one person bought the gift), for a total of $n \times (n-2)$ transactions.
+A distributed solution would be to settle the expenses for each gift within the associated conspiracy group individually, but this then results in n instances of the problem, with n-2 transactions each (assuming that only one person bought the gift), for a total of $n \cdot (n-2)$ transactions.

-Moreover, the problem becomes more complex if several groups with non-empty intersections want to minimize transactions all together while preserving the inter-group privacy.
+Moreover, the problem becomes more complex if several groups with nonempty intersections want to minimize transactions all together while preserving the inter-group privacy.

-Example 5.
+Example 2.
 Example 1 continued.
-For the same conference, FUN'16, Alice, Bob and Dan shared a taxi from the airport and Bob paid for a total of 60€, that is 20€ per person.
+For the same conference, FUN'16, Jannik, Jean-Guillaume and Xavier shared a taxi from the airport and Jean-Guillaume paid for a total of 60 €, that is 20 € per person.
 There are two possibilities.
-Either Alice and Dan make two new transactions to reimburse Bob.
+Either Jannik and Xavier make two new transactions to reimburse Jean-Guillaume.
 Or, to minimize the overall number of transactions, they aggregate both accounts, i.e. those from Example 1 with those of the taxi ride.
 That is [-15, 88, -73, 0] + [20, -40, 0, 20] = [5, 48, -73, 20].
-Overall Alice thus gives 5 € to Carole, Bob reduces his debt to Carole to only 48€ and Dan gives 20 € to Carole.
-The security issue, in this second case, is that maybe Alice and Bob did not want Dan to know that they were having lunch with Carole, nor that they had a debt of more than 20 €, etc.
+Overall Jannik thus gives 5 € to Pascal, Jean-Guillaume reduces his debt to Pascal to only 48 € and Xavier gives 20 € to Pascal.
+The security issue, in this second case, is that maybe Jannik and Jean-Guillaume did not want Xavier to know that they were having lunch with Pascal, nor that they had a debt of more than 20 €, etc.

-In the next part we present our solution for the generalization of Conspiracy Santa as the aggregation of several shared expenses problems with non-empty intersections between the participants.
-This solution uses 3n transactions, preserves privacy, and does not require a trusted third party.
+In the next part, we present our solution for the generalization of Conspiracy Santa as the aggregation of several shared expenses problems with non-empty intersections between the participants.
+This solution uses $3 \cdot n$ transactions, preserves privacy, and does not require a trusted third party.

-3.1 A Distributed Solution using Cryptocurrencies
+3.1.
+A Distributed Solution using Cryptocurrencies Assumptions.